mienaikoe/ziyu/Lore/Plot.md

       - Nature only speaks when it suffers.
       - You can only learn from suffering.

+  - Heavy Sci-Fi
+  - Machine's role in preserving the final problem across universes.
+    - Communicating across an event horizon / singularity
+    - Kardashev 1 civilizations seeding new universes to solve the final problem
+    - Nature playing a role in amplifying the final problem
+    - The solution to the final problem

   - Part 1
     - How do you place a value on people in a perfect communism?
     - The pitfalls of legalism